luisra/flowers17/README.md

 # Image-Based Flower Classification

 Multiclass classifier, based on the [Flowers 17]( http://www.robots.ox.ac.uk/~vgg/data/flowers/17/index.html) Dataset.
-The data was obtained from the University of Oxford’s Department of Engineering Science.
+This data was obtained from the University of Oxford’s Department of Engineering Science.

 ## Synopsis